 As with the CSAT survey, if your NPS scores in surveys post-contact are good, this is an excellent sign that your agents are handling calls productively.

 There are certain metrics that are useful to track because they can impact agent productivity.
 In some cases, your agents are highly productive – but your supporting technology isn’t fit for purpose, or the scale of the customers you need to help is too great.

-Here are additional metrics that can help you build a more thorough picture of your contact center productivity:
+Here are additional metrics that can help you build a more thorough picture of your contact centre productivity:

 Abandoned Call Rate (ACR)

-This metric measures the number of customers who contact your call center but then end the call before an agent is able to answer.
-Ideally, your ACR rate is low and your agents can reach customers quickly – a good sign that your center’s technology is supporting agent productivity.
+This metric measures the number of customers who contact your call centre but then end the call before an agent is able to answer.
+Ideally, your ACR rate is low and your agents can reach customers quickly – a good sign that your centre’s technology is supporting agent productivity.